pavlovic265/remove-git-branch/README.md

 # Remove git branches locally

 Script to add as alias for cleaning up local branches.
 It is customizable if users prefers to do so.
+By default script uses -d, which will not delete branches if it has unmerged changes.

 ## Setup
 ### Clone repository